hashsequence/Linux-Job-Worker/README.md

         dr-xr-xr-x   9 avwong13         avwong13                       0 Aug 24 13:25 10485
         ```

-* The server will only store running pids in memory and have the pass logs available in their respective \<Pid\>_\<startingTimeStamp\> folder
+* The server will only store running pids in memory and have the pass logs available in their respective \<uuid\>_\<startingTimeStamp\> folder

 * concurrent go routines to handle cmd executions starting and finishing

-* killing of pid can be implemented can be done through sigkill via syscall
+* killing of pid can be implemented through sigkill via os.Process.Signal()

-* Execute Api will be a bidirection streaming api, so the server can continously send back responses, while client can send new requests

 * Data for query for all processes ever executed by linux worker server should be generated by iterating through file system and extracting data from
 logs and filepath using path packages

-* Implement simple logging for server, as in the server stdout and stderr will output into a log in the server's filesystem
+* I~~mplement simple logging for server, as in the server stdout and stderr will output into a log in the server's filesystem~~

+    * Remarks: don't worry about the logs of the server itself, they can go to stdout/stderr if needed, something like systemd can redirect those to a file.

 #### Client

-* client is responsible for constructing the commands to be passed to server via the Execute Api
+* client is responsible for constructing the commands to be passed to server via the Execute APIs'

-* client is responsible for interpreting response from Execute Api, and must check the response type
+* client is responsible for interpreting response from Execute APIs'

-* client is responsible of constructing a queue to generate commands to feed to the Execute Api, or can be run by run via terminal
+* client should remember the information from the response of the requests from the server

 ### Authentication